 The funding we receive for our program is SO very important, and we need your help.
-When you become a part of our program, one of the words you begin to hear is "In-kind."
+When you become a part of our program, one of the words you begin to hear is "In-Kind."
 What is it?
-Early Head Start programs are partially funded by the federal government.
-We must raise 25% of our funds through community support and that is known as In-kind.
+Head Start programs are partially funded by the federal government.
+We must raise 25% of our funds through community support and that is known as In-Kind.

-Ways you can help our program collect In -kind:
+Ways you can help our program collect In-Kind:

-- Volunteer in the classroom - Complete at home activities with the monthly In Kind calendars - Spend time with your child working on the school readiness goals that are set by you and the Teacher/Primary caregiver - Participate in parent meetings, and family engagement activities - Make/prepare materials for the classroom - Donate goods or services to be used for program use - Please ask your child's Teacher/Primary Caregiver for additional ideas
+- Volunteer in the classroom. - Complete at home activities with the monthly In-Kind calendars. - Spend time with your child working on the school readiness goals that are set by you and the teacher. - Participate in field trips, parent meetings, and family engagement activities. - Make/prepare materials for the classroom. - Donate goods or services to be used for program use. - Please ask your child's teacher for additional ideas.

 Your involvement in your child's education is key to their future success.
-You and your child benefit from time you spend participating in the types of activities listed above; that time and effort also benefits the overall program since it is considered In-kind.
+You and your child benefit from time you spend participating in the types of activities listed above; that time and effort also benefits the overall program since it is considered In-Kind.